bdist_msi

 ]

-product_name = "Hello cx_Freeze"
+product-name = "Hello cx_Freeze"

-# use a different upgrade_code for your project
+# use a different upgrade-code for your project

-upgrade_code = "{6B29FC40-CA47-1067-B31D-00DD010662DA}"
+upgrade-code = "{6B29FC40-CA47-1067-B31D-00DD010662DA}"

 [tool.cxfreeze.bdist_msi.data]